 Proportion of Open Access theses at Tampere University and Tampere University of Applied Sciences (TAMK).

 Follow this list to make sure you have taken into consideration all the stages included in the publishing process of a dissertation.
 For detailed instructions on each step, see the tabs in this guide.

 In case you publish your dissertation e.g. in a faculty series, in a series by another publisher or as a self-published book, follow this list to make sure you have taken into consideration all the stages included in the publishing process of a dissertation.

-All dissertations of Tampere University should be submitted to the library as an archivable (PDF/A) dissertation with the same content as in the printed dissertation.
+All dissertations of Tampere University must be submitted to the library as an archivable (PDF/A) dissertation with the same content as in the printed dissertation.This applies also to the dissertations, that cannot be published in Trepo.
 The dissertation is archived in a closed collection that can be read from a library reading terminal without the possibility to print or copy.